 - Requests without address-space-identifier: These are the normal memory requests from endpoint devices.
-These requests typically specify the type of access (read/write/atomics), targeted DMA address/size, and source-id of the device originating the request (e.g. Bus/Dev/Function). - Requests with address-space-identifier: These are memory requests with additional information identifying the targeted address space from endpoint devices.
-Beyond attributes in normal requests, these requests specify the targeted process address space identifier (PASID), and optional attributes such as Execute-Requested (ER) flag (to indicate reads that are instruction fetches), and Privileged-mode-Requested (PR) flag (to distinguish user versus supervisor access).
-For details, refer to the Process Address Space ID (PASID) Capability in the PCI Express specification.
+These requests typically specify the type of access (read/write/atomics), targeted DMA address/size, and source-id of the device originating the request (e.g., Bus/Dev/Function). - Requests with address-space-identifier: These are memory requests with additional information identifying the targeted address space from endpoint devices.
+Beyond attributes in normal requests, these requests specify the targeted Process Address Space Identifier (PASID), and Privileged-mode-Requested (PR) flag (to distinguish user versus supervisor access).
+For details, refer to the PASID Extended Capability Structure in the PCI Express specification.